 Each province has employment standards legislation setting out minimum entitlements for employees.
-Similar standards are provided for employees under federal jurisdiction by the Canada Labour Code.
+Similar standards are provided by the Canada Labour Code for employees under federal jurisdiction.

 The main areas covered by this legislation include minimum wages, overtime, hours of work, vacation and holidays, pregnancy and/or parental leaves of absence, mass layoffs and notices of termination.
-Employment standards legislation applies to most employees, but most statutes provide specific exemptions from their requirements for certain types of employees (for example, commissioned travelling salespersons).
+Employment standards legislation applies to most employees, but most statutes provide specific exemptions from their requirements for certain types of employees (e.g., commissioned travelling salespersons).

 In general, the standards imposed are relatively consistent across Canada.
-However, there can be significant differences in detail between jurisdictions, not only in the standards required, but also in other matters, such as the remedies available to employees.
-For example, in Ontario an employer can only be ordered to reinstate a terminated employee in limited circumstances (for example, if the employer has improperly terminated an employee because she has taken pregnancy leave), whereas the Canada Labour Code and Québec legislation give employees potentially much broader rights to seek reinstatement.
+However, there are some significant differences in the details between jurisdictions, not only in the standards required, but also in other matters, such as the remedies available to employees.
+For example, in Ontario an employer can only be ordered to reinstate a terminated employee in limited circumstances (e.g., if the employer has improperly terminated an employee because she has taken pregnancy leave), whereas the Canada Labour Code and Québec legislation give employees potentially much broader rights to seek reinstatement.

-The legislated minimum standards cannot be contracted out of nor waived by employees.
+The legislated minimum standards cannot be contracted out of or waived by employees.
 Terms more favourable to employees than the minimum standards can also be agreed upon, in either an individual employment contract or, in the case of unionized employees, a collective agreement.
 In Canada, agreed terms of employment will typically be more generous to employees, at least in certain respects, than the statutory minimum standards.
-In addition, non-statutory legal principles may also impose additional obligations on employers, particularly in connection with the termination of employees: see "Termination of Employees" below.
+In addition, non-statutory legal principles may also impose additional obligations on employers, particularly in connection with the termination of employees (see "Termination of Employees" below).